zachkurfirst/zachkurfirst/README.md

 ## When I'm not coding...
 - Exploring NYC 🍎 (where I recently moved and now call home!)
 - 📺 Currently watching: Shogun
-- 📖 Current reading: The Hobbit
+- 📖 Current reading: Shoe Dog
-- 🎧 Currently listening to: Djo, Novo Amor
+- 🎧 Currently listening to: Benson Boone
 - 🏟️ Rooting on Philadelphia sports teams (Flyers 🏒, Eagles 🏈, and Phillies ⚾️)

 ## 📊 By the numbers...